Sandwich cellularity and a version of cell theory: Cell theory for algebras

 \begin{Notation} We use a subscript $\lambda$ to indicate that we are working in a fixed $J$-cell $\jcell_{\lambda}$. \end{Notation}

 The next lemma is immediate and will be used throughout.

 \begin{Lemma} $\jideal= \K\big\{\bigcup_{\mu\in\Pcal,\mu>_{lr}\lambda}\jcell_{\mu}\big\}$ is a two-sided ideal in $\algebra$. \end{Lemma}

-\begin{Example} If $\jcell_{\lambda}$ is the $J$-cell of size $3$-$3$ in \autoref{Eq:SandwichCellMatrix}, then $\jideal$ is the two-sided ideal supported on the size $9$-$9$ and the top $J$-cells.
+\begin{Example} If $\jcell_{\lambda}$ is the $J$-cell of size $3$-$3$ on the right-hand side in \autoref{Eq:SandwichCellMatrix}, then $\jideal$ is the two-sided ideal supported on the size $9$-$9$ and the top $J$-cells.
 Note that we can ignore the $J$-cell of size $2$-$2$ as the multiplication will never get us from $\jcell_{\lambda}$ into it. \end{Example}

 \begin{Notation} An equation {\etc} holds \emph{up to higher order terms} if it holds modulo $\jideal$. \end{Notation}

 \begin{Definition} If the $\K$-linear span of a $J$-cell $\jcell$ contains a pseudo-idempotent up to higher order terms, that is, $e\in\K\jcell$ with $e^{2}=s(e)\cdot e\pmod{\jideal}$ for $s(e)\in\K\setminus\{0\}$, then we call $\jcell$ \emph{idempotent}.
 We say $\jcell$ is \emph{strictly idempotent} if $\jcell$ itself contains a pseudo-idempotent up to higher order terms.
 We use the same terminology for $H$-cells. \end{Definition}